Good Trouble (TV series): Development

 After announcing the ending of The Fosters, Freeform ordered a spin-off series of the show, featuring Callie Adams Foster and Mariana Adams Foster living in Los Angeles five years after the series finale of the parent show.
 It was given a 13-episode order.
 On December 10, 2018, it was reported that the California Film Commission had approved $6.6 million of tax credits for a potential second season should Freeform decide to renew the series.
 On February 5, 2019, the series was renewed for a second season which premiered on June 18, 2019.
 On January 17, 2020, Freeform renewed the series for a third season which premiered on February 17, 2021.
 On September 8, 2021, Freeform renewed the series for a fourth season which premiered on March 9, 2022.
 On August 2, 2022, Freeform renewed the series for a fifth season which premiered on March 16, 2023.
+On December 8, 2023, Freeform canceled the series after five seasons.

 Casting

 On June 11, 2018, Tommy Martinez, Zuri Adele, Sherry Cola, and Roger Bart were cast in regular roles as Gael, Malika, Alice, Judge Wilson respectively.
 Additionally, Emma Hunton and Ken Kirby were cast in recurring roles as Davia and Benjamin.
 On November 6, 2019, Shannon Chan-Kent was cast in a recurring role for the second season.
 On January 24, 2020, Priscilla Quintana joined the cast in a recurring capacity for the second season.
 On January 28, 2021, Marcus Emanuel Mitchell and Jayson Blair were cast in recurring roles for the third season.
 On March 3, 2021, Catherine Haena Kim and Craig Parker joined the cast in recurring capacities for the third season.
 On August 16, 2021, Odelya Halevi was cast in a recurring role for the third season.
 On February 7, 2022, Quintana was promoted to series regular while Bryan Craig joined the cast as a new series regular and Booboo Stewart was cast in a recurring capacity for the fourth season.
 On February 24, 2022, Yasmine Aker was cast to replace Halevi in a recasting.

 Maia Mitchell later stepped down from her role and her position as an executive producer in order to be with her family in Australia.
-Her character's final appearance was in the second episode of season four.
-She will return as a guest star in season 5.
+Her character's final main cast appearance was in the second episode of season four, later returning as a guest star in season 5.
+On March 24, 2023, it was reported that David Terry and Miguel Pinzon were cast in recurring capacities for the fifth season.